soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 19-12 Best Management Practices for Perchloroethylene Discharges to the Public Sewer System from Dry Cleaning Facilities.* ::

 (a) Perc-contaminated wastewater management.
-Perc-contaminated wastewater generated by all new and existing perc dry cleaning facilities shall be managed as follows:
+Perc-contaminated wastewater generated by all new and existing perc dry cleaning facilities must be managed as follows:

    (1) Perc-contaminated wastewater discharges.
-Perc-contaminated wastewater that is discharged to the public sewer shall be treated by physical separation (water separator) and double carbon filtration, or an equivalent control which has been approved by the New York State Department of Environmental Conservation, which has been properly designed to assure an effluent quality that is less than or equal to 20ppb perc without evaporation; and
+Perc-contaminated wastewater that is discharged to the public sewer must be treated by physical separation (water separator) and double carbon filtration, or an equivalent control which has been approved by the New York State Department of Environmental Conservation, which has been properly designed to assure an effluent quality that is less than or equal to 20 ppb perc without evaporation; and

    (2) Evaporation of perc-contaminated wastewater.
 Perc-contaminated wastewater that is evaporated must be treated by physical separation (water separator) and double carbon filtration prior to evaporation.